Current Graduate Students Bios

 Anthony Huffman is a first-year doctoral student studying nineteenth- and twentieth-century European and American art with Professor Andrea Rager.
 His research interests include links between the history of the decorative, murals, ornamentation, and abstraction; craft traditions; notions of framing and perception; public art, architecture, and spatial politics; eco-criticism; and art theory and historiography.
 In varying discursive formats, he has probed these topics through exhibitions, catalogue texts, public programs, reviews, and critical essays.
 Anthony has published in several leading publications for modern and contemporary art, including Artforum, Art Monthly, and The Brooklyn Rail.
 He has presented at many interdisciplinary conferences, such as the annual conferences of the Midwest Art History Society and the Society for French Historical Studies.
 His scholarship has been supported through grants and residencies from the Knight Foundation, the Baker-Nord Center for the Humanities, Phi Beta Kappa, and Lower Manhattan Cultural Council.
 Prior to Case, he worked as a researcher for Hauser & Wirth and served as Curator-in-Residence at Kunstraum Gallery in New York, where he organized Chronologies and Circumstances (2021) and Historiographical Interventions (2022).
 Anthony graduated cum laude from Centre College in 2014 with a BA in Government and holds an MA in Art History from CWRU.

 Cecily Hughes is a third-year doctoral student studying with Professor Elina Gertsman.
 With an avid interest in Scandinavian medieval art, she is especially drawn to the wit and humor with which medieval makers imbued their objects.
-Recently, she has presented papers at the the NLHF Medieval Animals Heritage Conference at Canterbury Christ Church University in the UK and at the Midwest Art History Society’s 50th Annual Conference in Chicago.
+Recently, she has presented papers at the NLHF Medieval Animals Heritage Conference at Canterbury Christ Church University in the UK and at the Midwest Art History Society’s 50th Annual Conference in Chicago.
 Cecily served as the 2023-2024 president of the university’s Graduate Association of Medieval Studies, and this year she is honored to act as co-chair of the 50th Annual Cleveland Symposium, “Moments, Intervals, Epochs: Time in the Visual Arts.”
 Cecily holds an MFA in Contemporary Visual Culture from the University of Edinburgh.
 In 2022, she received her MA in the History of Art and Architecture from the University of Massachusetts Amherst.
 Her previous work includes positions at Elms College in Chicopee, Massachusetts, the John Michael Kohler Arts Center in Sheboygan, Wisconsin, and the Scottish National Gallery of Modern Art in Edinburgh, Scotland.
 Cecily loves teaching and making medieval art accessible to all, adores dogs, enjoys swimming, and tolerates bad puns.

 Alexandra Kaczenski is a sixth-year PhD candidate studying late medieval art with Professor Elina Gertsman.
 Her research focuses on the medieval body and devotional practice, as well as on arts of the long nineteenth century.
 Alex is currently a Curatorial Assistant at the Norton Simon Museum assisting with the publication of their Northern European Paintings Catalogue and co-curating a forthcoming exhibition.
 Last year she served as their Curatorial Intern in 2022-2023, during which she curated the exhibition Word as Image.
 Previously, she was the Curatorial Intern for the Medieval Art Department at the Cleveland Museum of Art (2020-2021), and the Chair the Vagantes Conference on Medieval Studies (2022-2023).
 Prior to Cleveland, she worked as both a Curatorial Graduate Intern and a Curatorial Assistant in the Manuscripts Department at the J. Paul Getty Museum.
 She co-authored the book Sacred Landscapes: Nature in Renaissance Manuscripts with Dr. Bryan Keene, to coincide with their exhibition of the same name (Getty Museum, 2017).
 She received her MA from the Courtauld Institute of Art (2013).